aws-samples/aws-iot-device-defender-agent-sdk-python/README.rst

 The Following requirements are shared with the `AWS IoT Device SDK for Python <https://github.com/aws/aws-iot-device-sdk-python>`_

--  Python 2.7+ or Python 3.3+ for X.509 certificate-based mutual authentication via port 8883 and MQTT over WebSocket protocol with AWS Signature Version 4 authentication
+-  Python 3.5+ for X.509 certificate-based mutual authentication via port 8883 and MQTT over WebSocket protocol with AWS Signature Version 4 authentication
--  Python 2.7.10+ or Python 3.5+ for X.509 certificate-based mutual authentication via port 443
+-  Python 3.5+ for X.509 certificate-based mutual authentication via port 443
 -  OpenSSL version 1.0.1+ (TLS version 1.2) compiled with the Python executable for X.509 certificate-based mutual authentication

 Connect your Device to AWS IoT